elastic/elasticsearch-php/README.md

 4. Require Composer's autoloader

-    Composer also prepares an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
+    Composer also prepares an autoload file that's capable of autoloading all the classes in any of the libraries that it downloads.
 To use it, just add the following line to your code's bootstrap process:

     ```php
         <?php